WalaaHijazi1/Advance_DevOps_Project/README.md

 # ˜”*°•.˜”*°• Advance DevOps Project - Kubernetes •°*”˜.•°*”˜
 #                  ˜”*°•.˜”*°• Walaa Hijazi •°*”˜.•°*”˜

+#### This project implements a complete CI/CD pipeline using Jenkins.
+The Jenkins pipeline demonstrates a robust DevOps workflow that integrates automation, continuous integration (CI), and reproducible deployments across environments using modern tools such as Docker, Docker Compose, Kubernetes, and Helm.
+The pipeline is fully automated—from source code retrieval to application testing and deployment—requiring no manual intervention once triggered.

 <p align="center">
   <img src="images/jenkins_K8s_integration.png" alt="jenkins Diagram with K8s" width="450" height="700">
 </p>